 Marc volunteered for 20 years with the Georgia Firefighters Burn Foundation, serving the last 3 years as the director of Camp Oo-u-la, a summer camp for children with burns or injuries.

 He is married to his wife, Jenny and they are the proud parents of 2 daughters, Kaleigh and Kinsey.
-Kaleigh is currently serving as a Cherokee County 911 Dispatcher.
+Kaleigh is currently serving as a Fire & Life Safety Educator for CCFES.

 Chief Chad Davis currently serves as Division Chief for A-Shift.
 Chad grew up in Cameron, IL, a small town in western Illinois where his father served as the Fire Chief of the Cameron Volunteer Fire Department.
 Chad moved to Rockland, WI in 1989 graduating from Bangor High School in 1994.
 In 2000, he moved to Tate, GA, and began volunteering with the Tate Volunteer Fire Department.